View of Medellin from Biblioteca Espana

 Cartagena is another of Colombia’s popular cities which combines a wealth of history – to be found in the old walled city – with modern conveniences, 5 star luxury hotels and beautiful Caribbean beaches (although I promised I wouldn’t say anything about those in this article…).

-The historic centre of Cartagena is labelled a UNESCO World Heritage Site and should top any travellers list of places to see, especially by night when it is at its prettiest.
+The historic centre of Cartagena is labelled a UNESCO World Heritage Site and should top any travellers list of places to see, especially at night when it is at its prettiest.

 Ciudad Perdida